fru-io/docs-live/docs/getting-started.md

 *   Add a site from your GitHub repo
 *   Work with your site on DDEV-Live

-**Estimated running time:** 20 minutes

-## Prerequisites
+## You will need
+*  Current, up-to-date operating system (Mac, Linux or Windows)
+*  Internet connection
-*   A GitHub account
+*  GitHub account
-*   A GitHub repo containing a website to use for this tutorial
+*  GitHub repo containing a website to use for this tutorial

-**Minimum system requirements**
-- macOS Sierra
-- Windows 10
-- Linux
+ - The repo should contain a Drupal website, with database and files.

 ## Step 1 - Install the DDEV-Live GitHub app
 Grant DDEV-Live access to your selected public repositories.